 An apparel merchant (one of the top categories on Taobao Live) told Chinese media that their conversion rate for their live streaming sessions was somewhere between 7% - 10%, higher than the 5% of classic website display of images and texts.
 Taobao, Kuaishou, and Douyin have launched different levels of subsidies for brands that are yet to start live stream to incentivize adoption.
 If you are among the first batch of brands in your category to get on live streaming, you will likely get some free traffic.

-One thing brands need to be aware of is the high return rate and reverse logistic cost that comes with it.
+One thing brands need to be aware of is the high return rate and reverse logistic cost that come with it.
 The average return rate on Taobao is somewhere between 20% - 30% (a number floated among merchants).
 The return rate in live streaming will only be higher given the impulsive nature of live shopping.

 Is live streaming the most efficient way to aggregate demand in your category?
 How compatible is your supply chain with the model?
 Brands need to think it through before jumping in.